 · Confidential data not segregated - staff can access their colleagues’ unsecured risk records

 · Lack of data naming conventions - duplicate risks are easily recorded leading to misreporting

 Risk Wizard overcomes the above-mentioned examples that lead to messy risk data with its simple, flexible, secure platform.
 Our system makes life easier for risk managers by ensuring your risk data always remains accessible, reliable, and secure.

 As we approach Christmas and the end of another year, it is opportune to reflect on your risk data situation.
-A great way to start 2021 would be to get your data in good order to avoid future tangles.
-Risk Wizard can help pave the way with a free software trial.
+A great way to start 2023 would be to get your data in good order to avoid future tangles.
+Risk Wizard can help pave the way.

-To see how easily it is to untangle your risk data, simply sign up for a free trial.
+To see how easily it is to untangle your risk data, simply sign up for a demo.
 We will provide an online demo of the software so you can see it in action before you try out the software in a free, private, and secure cloud environment.

 DEMO: Visit https://www.riskwizard.com/demo or email to: email@example.com